“There’s only one way to express what music gives me. It gives me purpose, it gives me

 which he won in 2010.

 He was offered places at four junior departments of the London Conservatoires following audition, and accepted a place at the Junior Royal Academy of Music, with Sara Reynolds as a voice teacher.

 Also in 2010, Jonathan joined W11 Opera and was cast in their production "Rain Dance" which was performed at Riverside Studios in Hammersmith and quite an accomplishment for one in their first year.
 His love of drama was allowed to shine in one of the leading roles as the villain Tau.
 In 2011, he sang a solo performance of the Bach/Gounod version of Ave Maria at the Royal Festival Hall in London as part of the Rotary "Youth Makes Music" event.

 He's quirky, he's fun and he has a phenomenal voice.
 Live performances are where he truly shines and those able to have seen him have said it’s an experience not forgotten.

 He lives just outside of London, UK and has his own studio on the property where he writes music and works on learning and fine tuning various pieces for performances and future recordings.
 He has also been having fun doing voice acting projects for video games.
-A lover of all music genres- heavy metal in particular, Jonathan also has a love of playing guitars with quite a collection started consisting of six, seven, and eight-string guitars, plus three basses and a ukulele.
+A lover of all music genres, and heavy metal in particular, Jonathan also has a love of playing guitars with an extensive and ever-growing collection of instruments now bolstering his already remarkable musical ability.

 Jonathan is left handed but plays guitar right handed